Standard Device Protection Plans

 Well, whereas the standard protection plans and phone insurance plans available today only ever cover the ONE device you bought the plan for, an AKKO Plan covers nearly ALL items you want to add to your account and still only costs $15 per month!
-Whether you want to add electronic devices (phones, laptops, tablets, headphones, smartwatches) or items like your cameras, guitar, sunglasses, or surfboards, you can cover them all at no extra cost with AKKO!
+Whether you want to add electronic devices (phones, laptops, tablets, headphones, smartwatches) or items like your cameras, guitar, sunglasses, or surfboards, you can protect them all at no extra cost with AKKO!

 Just see our comparison below between an AKKO Plan and other protection plans and phone insurance, the winner is an easy pick…

 $12 - 18

 Damage or Theft